bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

   have been placed at the first row and the last one wrapped, where LATEX and SVG would each have wrapped the third one down to the next row.

-- DO NOT know how to make a double horizontal rule for a "tabular".
-It has been observed that for a "starttable" block, two consecutive "\HL" commands does not turn it into a double horizontal line.
-It seems that these two "\HL commands are placed very close to each other and the horizontal line just appears to be a little thicker.

 - DO NOT KNOW how to change the entire font for the "startable" block such that the table will be less taller than before.
 It is been seen that if a font switch such as "\bfxsm" is placed before "\starttable", then it the fonts are